SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

-TUNIX Lisp is a highly efficient Lisp interpreter, written in ANSI-C.  It is designed for constrained environments, such as embedded systems, classic home computers, and 6502-based systems.
+TUNIX Lisp is a highly efficient Lisp interpreter, written in ANSI-C.  It is designed for constrained environments, such as embedded systems, classic home computers, including 6502-based systems.

 Features: